luiz-shonen/luiz-shonen/README.md

 ### Hi there 👋

-I'm Luiz Rodrigues,  I'm a Software Engineer at Montral Informática, currently working for BDMG (Development Bank of the state of Minas Gerais), and I've been working in tech since 2018.
+I'm Luiz Rodrigues,  I'm a Software Engineer at Montreal Informática, currently working for BDMG (Development Bank of the state of Minas Gerais), and I've been working in tech since 2018.

 When I was 6 years old, my cousin gave me and my family a videogame called PolyStation, since then I became amazed and a lover of technology and games.
 What brought me to be a Software Engineer.
 One day I hope I can develop games in some company.